 - Do you specifically target SMB, mid-market or enterprise?

-- If unsure, what is the size of your company?
-Then, go from there.
+- (If unsure) What is the size of your company?

 - What is the ideal job role/job title of your ideal client?
 How much buying authority is required to gain entry into the sales cycle?
 Keep in mind the realistic perspective of how many individuals are usually involved in making buying decisions at larger organizations.